openemr/openemr/interface/modules/custom_modules/paytrace-gateway/README.md

-# module-multi-tab-loader
+# module-paytrace-gateway
 Multi Tab Loader feature for OpenEMR
 - To prevent deleting an installed module when doing upgrades, install with:

-`composer require "openemr/paytrace-gateway-module"`
+`composer require "openemr/paytrace-gateway"`